f0rkr/Cub3D/README.md

 <img align="center" width=700px height=700px src="cub.png" alt="Screenshot of the game" />

-Making this game gave a basic idea on how games are being made, it's was a fun experience.
+Making this game gave me a basic idea on how games are made, it's was a fun experience.
 Althoug It was pain in the arss, managing all memory leaks and function that's make you do yourself.
 Enjoy it 🎴